RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

     events carrying up to 4,080 bytes, and `DELIVERY_COMMIT`.
 P4 prefers PSRAM for one contiguous reassembly buffer and invokes the application callback only after a complete commit.
+- The public and wire length is `uint32_t`; there is no smaller directional payload cap.
+Practical size in either direction is determined by contiguous allocations that succeed under the current runtime load.
 - Large-message support is negotiated independently in each direction.
 A peer without `PUBSUB_CHUNKED_PUBLISH` or `PUBSUB_CHUNKED_DELIVERY` continues to support inline data.
 Large publishes return `ROB_ERR_NOT_SUPPORTED`; a C6